 Allowing for any sensory issues, explain the expectations for behaviour when going shopping and inside shops.
 Be prepared that your child may not get it right first time, or every time – be patient, practice and remember to praise them when things do go well.

-Prepare a visual prompt and talk through the rules before you go then take the tag with you as a handy reminder should you need it when you’re out and about.
+Prepare a visual prompt and talk through the rules before you go.
+Take the tag with you as a handy reminder should you need it when you’re out and about.

 Shopping for shoes and clothes with a child with autism can often be particularly difficult and require specific explanation of what to expect before you go.